Xueting-Deng/Robotics-Software-Engineer-Program-Projects/README.md

 ## Project 3-5
 I combine those three projects as Home Service Robot project.
-This project involves localization, mapping and SLAM, and path planning.
+The aim of this project is to involves localization, mapping and SLAM, and path planning.

 ![](https://github.com/Xueting-Deng/Robotics-Software-Engineer-Program-Projects/blob/main/Home%20Service%20Robot/home%20service%20gif.gif)

 ![1730254595893](https://github.com/user-attachments/assets/97c87c55-00d1-44b0-bc93-de9bcb3bbcf9)

+The robot has a RGB-D camera and a Hokuyo lidar